37 Lord of the Rings Trivia Questions [With Answers]

 Answer: The Undying Lands.

-Why it stumps people: The Grey Havens is the departure point, and almost everyone names it as the destination.
-It’s where Frodo boards the ship.
-But the ship sails west to the Undying Lands (Valinor).
-Confusing the dock with the destination is the single most common mistake on this question.
+The dock gets mistaken for the destination.
+The Grey Havens is where Frodo boards the ship, and almost everyone names it as the place he’s going.
+It’s the departure point, nothing more.
+The ship sails west to the Undying Lands (Valinor).
+Mixing up the harbor with the journey’s end is the classic miss on this one.

 25. Who was the first Dark Lord before Sauron?
 (Medium)